mullue/lab-custom-model-anpr/blog.md

 ### Bring your own script to SageMaker Tensorflow Estimator

-In Lab 4, you will see how to modify the code of Lab 3 to run on Amazon SageMaker.
+In Lab 4, you will see how to modify the code of Lab 3 to run it on Amazon SageMaker.
 For TensorFlow versions 1.11 and later, the SageMaker Python SDK supports script mode training scripts.
 With this mode, you can write BYOS in much the same way as you would in an existing environment.

 The most important modification to run the code on SageMaker is to match the input/output channels of the data.
 In terms of input channels, SageMaker training job runs on Docker Container and it assumes that the training data is on the S3.

 The following picture illustrates the process of the data mapping that occurs in the SageMaker.
 At first, you upload your data into S3.
-Next, in your python notebook, you will pass those S3 path into your training job as a parameter.
+Next, in your python notebook, you will pass those S3 path into your training job as a parameter of JSON key-value format.
 And then SageMaker will copy the S3 data into the '/opt/ml/input/data/{channel}/' folder in your Docker Container and pass the paths as SM_CHANNEL_{channel} parameters.
+You should refer to those folders by using SM_CHANNEL_{channel} parameters or using those pathes explicitly in your BYOS.(Look at the orange channel names in the picture below).

 <img src='imgs/sm_data_path.png' stype='width:600px;'/>
 <br />

-Look at the orange channel names in the picture above.
-If you pass data interface channels as a JSON key-value format, SageMaker will create each folder inside your Docker Container '/opt/ml/input/data/' folder, such as '/opt/ml/input/data/train/', '/opt/ml/input/data/validation/', etc. You should refer those folders by using SM_CHANNEL_{channel} parameters (or using those pathes explicitly).

 One more thing to understand is the control of hyperparameters.
 You may want to control hyperparameters like 'learning rate', 'number of epochs', etc. externally.
 Refer to the below picture.
 When you initiate your training job in your Jupyter notebook, hyperparameters will be passed as arguments of the python run command line script like the code in the middle of the picture.
 (You can find this command from the log of your trining job in Lab4.)
-And you can use them in your script to tune your job.

 <img src='imgs/sm_parameters.png' stype='width:600px;'/>
 <br />

-Now you can run your code on SageMaker.
-In fact, you may start your first script with hard-coded hyperparameters inside the BYOS.
-The most important part will be the match of in/out channels.
 You may refer to below resources for more information regarding Tensorflow script mode.

 * https://aws.amazon.com/blogs/machine-learning/using-tensorflow-eager-execution-with-amazon-sagemaker-script-mode/
 * https://docs.aws.amazon.com/sagemaker/latest/dg/tf.html